 If you're after devices to match your Apple headphones, then also check out our guide to the best Apple Watches.
 But if it's not necessarily Apple headphones you want, check out the best wireless headphones, the best noise-cancelling headphones, and the best running headphones.
-And we've also got the best headphones for video editing covered too.

 What are the different types of Apple headphones?